 Now, Clinton has asked us to look at the Richard Clark book, not the 9-11 report.

-The 9-11 Commission report, uh, which was used as a primary source in the path to 9-11, portrayed Clark getting called in and being summarily demoted by Condoleezza Rice.
+The 9-11 Commission report, which was used as a primary source in the path to 9-11, portrayed Clark getting called in and being summarily demoted by Condoleezza Rice.

-That is why Clinton thinks it happened, because he read the report and he probably did watch the movie.
+That is why Clinton thinks it happened because he read the report and he probably did watch the movie.

-They've fired him and a demoted him.
+They fired him and they demoted him.

 Well, we now know that Richard Clark was not demoted.